Vechur cattle: Characteristics

-The breed averages about 90 cm in height and weighs around 130 kg, yielding up to 3 litres of milk a day.
-This is much less than that of the hybrid varieties but, unlike them, the Vechur cow also requires little by way of feed or maintenance.
+The breed averages about 87 cm in height and weighs around 130 kg, yielding up to 3 litres of milk a dayhis is much less than that of the hybrid varieties but, unlike them, the Vechur cow also requires little by way of feed or maintenance.
 The milk is believed to have medicinal qualities and easy digestibility due to smaller fat globule size.
 A recent report claims that the milk of the Vechur cow has more of the beta casein variety A2, rather than the variety A1 which is implicated in conditions like diabetes, ischaemic heart disease and autism.

-The medicinal properties of the Vechur cow's milk have been documented traditionally in Ayurveda and recent scientific studies have substantiated this.
+The medicinal properties of the Vechur cow's milk have been documented traditionally in Ayurveda and recent scientific studies have explored these claims.
 The protein component of the Vechur cow's milk has an improved antimicrobial property.
 According to recent findings, the anti-bacterial property of the lactoferrin protein present in the Vechur Cow milk is more than that of the antibiotic ampicillin.
 Although lactoferrin, present in the milk of all mammals, is found to have antimicrobial, antiviral, antitumor, immunodefence and anti-inflammatory properties recent studies prove that in the case of the lactoferrin protein in the Vechur Cow milk, these properties are much more enhanced.
 The Vechur Ghee (clarified butter) produced from Vechur cow’s milk, is famous for its high medicinal values due to the presence of A2 beta-lactalbumin protein and higher arginine content which is good for the health of convalescing people.